-Overall Protection of Human Health and the Environment addresses whether a remedy provides adequate protection to potential human and ecological receptors.
+• Overall Protection of Human Health and the Environment addresses whether a remedy provides adequate protection to potential human and ecological receptors.

-Alternative 2 is protective of human health and the environment, and includes mitigating the potential risks to the short-tailed shrew and American woodcock as indicated in the ERA.
+Alternative 2 is protective of human health, and includes mitigating the potential risks to residential users at the site.
+Alternative 2 is also protective of the environment, and includes mitigating the potential risks to the short-tailed shrew and American woodcock as indicated in the ERA.

-Compliance with ARARs addresses whether a remedy will meet all of the ARARs of federal and state environmental statutes, and/or provide grounds for invoking a waiver.
+• Compliance with ARARs addresses whether a remedy will meet all of the ARARs of Federal and State environmental statutes, and/or provide grounds for invoking a waiver.